Lexawise's Official Icon

 How to Learn More with Lexawise

 At Lexawise, we recognize that agency relationships can be one of the most challenging topics on the exam.
-That’s why our real estate exam prep includes easy-to-understand breakdowns of terms like subagency, express agency, and general agency.
+That’s why our real estate exam prep includes easy-to-understand breakdowns of terms like subagency, express agency, and general agency, and Lexawise covers all 50 states.

 Summing-up